kostyafarber/kostyafarber.github.io/docs/_posts/2022-11-14-learning-cplusplus.md

 ---

 # What I want to do here
 This is a place where I can record all stuff `c++` and how I'm progressing and learning.
+This includes everything from general syntax of the language, general problem solving and everything else.

 ## Classes
 ### Constructors